 Addressing funding challenges as early as possible could mitigate the burden and stress of trying to secure financial aid while also trying to cope with academic and other commitments.
 Emergency bursary approvals are case-specific; upon approval, financial assistance is provided as quickly as possible in response to the situation.

-Contact Student Awards and Financial Support to schedule a confidential advising appointment with an Awards Advisor.
+Contact Student Awards & Financial Aid to schedule a confidential advising appointment with an Awards Advisor.
 We will be able to assess your financial situation and explore temporary emergency funding options.

 Understanding and managing your finances wisely is an important part of being a university student.
 A budget is a simple way for you to organize and manage your money to ensure that it lasts for your entire academic year.
 The Budget Calculator is a free tool provided to assist students in the budgeting and planning of finances.

 Try it and remember it is only as accurate as the information you provide.